metroproxyn/technical-writer-portfolio/API/task-manager-api/reference/tasks.md

 ## Retrieve a task

-To retrieve a task, you need to get a specific task by its ID.
+To retrieve a task, you need to specify this by its ID.

 ```http
 GET /tasks/{id}